cameron314/concurrentqueue/samples.md

 poll that instead (see the game loop example).
 If you're satisfied with merely an estimate, you can use `size_approx()`.
-Note that `size_approx()` may return 0 even if the queue is not completely empty, unless the queue has already stabilized first (no threads are enqueueing or dequeuing, and all memory effects of any previous operations have been propagated to the thread before it calls `size_approx()`).
+Note that `size_approx()` may return 0 even if the queue is not completely empty, unless the queue has already stabilized first (no threads are enqueueing or dequeueing, and all memory effects of any previous operations have been propagated to the thread before it calls `size_approx()`).